-I recently started listening to Naval Ravikant podcasts.
-I agree with some of his principles which resonates with my values that I'd like to capture in this post and/or comment on.
+I recently had a go to Naval Ravikant podcasts where he is sharing great wisdom on how to lead your life and career.
+I agree with most of his principles which resonates with my values that I'd like to capture in this post and/or comment on.

 Not suffering not desiring not thinking too much about the future or the past and really embracing the current moment and what there is, because to nature there is no happiness or unhappiness, there is no right or wrong, there is no good or bad, nature follows unbroken mathematical laws, and everything is perfect exactly the way it is and it is only in our mind that we are happy or unhappy or things are perfect or imperfect because of what we desire.

 Loved how he points out is the harmony that nature possesses.
 In nature, good and bad, happiness and unhappiness, right or wrong exists in perfect harmony with a perfect balance.
 So why shouldn't future and the past also be a part of that balance?
 Learning from the past and dreaming about the future, along with living in the present is how it should be.
 Although maybe that is what he mean.